 - 1. Tenured and tenure-track faculty are required to teach the equivalent of 12 workload hours per long semester.
-With permission of the Dean, adding the hours to 24 over the course of the fall and spring terms may be allowed, when necessary, to balance needs of the department and those of the faculty member. - 2.
+With permission of the Director, adding the hours to 24 over the course of the fall and spring terms may be allowed, when necessary, to balance needs of the department and those of the faculty member. - 2.
 Full-time, professional track faculty, non-tenure track, are required to teach the equivalent of 15 workload hours per long semester.
-With permission of the Dean, adding the hours to 30 over the course of the fall and spring terms may be allowed, when necessary, to balance needs of the department. - 3.
-Tenured and tenure-track faculty are eligible for the college's Creative Activities and Scholarly Enrichment ("CASE") program.
+With permission of the Director, adding the hours to 30 over the course of the fall and spring terms may be allowed, when necessary, to balance needs of the department.

+- 3. Tenured and tenure-track faculty are eligible for the college's Creative Activities and Scholarly Enrichment ("CASE") program.
 If the faculty member receives positive annual reviews in the area of scholarly and creative activity, that faculty member may receive up to one, 3-credit-hour release per long semester per year.
-The faculty member must remain active in the realm of scholarly/creative activity to renew the release, as deemed appropriate by the Department Chair, Associate Dean, and Dean, as measured against the individual departmental criteria for productivity.
-Faculty receiving "CASE" release will then teach the equivalent of 9 workload hours per long semester.
-Additional information about the "CASE" program may be found in the college handbook in the section with that title.

-- 4. Faculty may be assigned non-instructional workload credit by the Dean in consultation with the Department Chair.
+The faculty member must remain active in the realm of scholarly/creative activity to renew the release, as deemed appropriate by the Department Chair, Associate Dean, and Director, as measured against the individual departmental criteria for productivity.
+Faculty receiving "CASE" release will then teach the equivalent of nine (9) workload hours per long semester.
+Additional information about the "CASE" program may be found in the college handbook in the section with that title. - 4.
+Faculty may be assigned non-instructional workload credit by the Director in consultation with the department chair.
 Instances of these reassignments include those for administrative assignments, such as for Graduate Program Coordinators, or for instructional support reasons. - 5.
 Overload is paid at the adjunct rate, and only if the overload results from teaching assignments.
 Faculty members on CASE normally are not eligible for overload pay.
 In addition, the option to take overload pay may be unavailable to some faculty due to some external granting agencies prohibiting working over 100% for the year in which the faculty member is being evaluated. - 6.
 Faculty members who do not have assigned substantial workload for master's (non-terminal degree) thesis supervision as part of their contractual responsibilities will receive 0.50 workload credit per graduated student for which they were assigned as master's thesis chair.
 Faculty members may receive an equivalent stipend at the appropriate proportion of the university overload.
 Other faculty members serving as members of the committee do not receive workload credit or other financial compensation. - 7.
-Guidelines for assigning workload credits for courses are provided in University Procedure 12.03.99.C1.01 Assignment of Faculty Workload Credit. - 8.
+Faculty members who do not have assigned substantial workload for MFA thesis supervision as part of their contractual responsibilities will receive 0.50 workload credit per graduated student for which they were assigned as MFA thesis chair.
+Faculty members may receive an equivalent stipend at the appropriate proportion of the university overload.
+Other faculty members serving as members of the committee (up to 2) will receive 0.25 workload credit or other financial compensation. - 8.
+Guidelines for assigning workload credits for courses are provided in University Procedure 12.03.99.C1.01 Assignment of Faculty Workload Credit. - 9.
 Faculty workload assignments are determined term-by-term by department chairs in consultation with the dean.
 Assignments will be based upon department and student needs, course rotations, faculty expertise and abilities.
 Faculty preferences may be considered, as well.